Why map the universe?

 Measuring Dark Energy

 Now that we understand the motivation for measuring the Universe's expansion rate, how do we measure it?
-There are a few different ways, but fortunately the Universe provided a ruler for measuring recent expansion in the Universe.
+There are a few different ways, but fortunately the Universe provided a ruler for us to use.
 How this ruler comes about is a fair bit complicated, but the video above from CAASTRO provides a very useful visualization of this process.

 The early Universe consisted of a fluid mixture of light and matter, which were coupled together because of the Universe's extremely high density or compactness.
 "Coupled" in this case indicates that the physical properties (in particular, the temperature and pressure) of light and matter were linked by their constant interactions.
 Any changes in one would also occur in the other.
 During an event called "inflation", quantum fluctuations perturb the light-matter fluid, forming ripples, almost as if someone dropped a bunch of pebbles into the fluid at the same time.
 These ripples all travel across the fluid at a constant speed, as is shown in the first 30 seconds of the video, forming rings of approximately the same size.